-Since 2018 when voters approved the Regional Affordable Housing Bond measure, providing $192.2 million to Washington County for affordable housing development, DHS has been hard at work implementing various projects throughout the County for it's community members.
+Since 2018 when voters approved the Regional Affordable Housing Bond measure, providing $192.2 million to Washington County for affordable housing development, the department has been hard at work implementing various projects throughout the County for its community members.
 More on the measure and the County's projects can be found here.

 Housing Authority of Washington County

-The Department of Housing Services of Washington County also includes the Housing Authority of Washington County (HAWC) one of the 3,300 HUD Public Housing Authorities in the country and 22 in the state of Oregon and the Department of Housing Services.
-HAWC was created on August 4, 1970, by the Washington Board of Commissioners.
-In 2021, HAWC became one of the 87 agencies selected through the Moving to Work Expansion.
-Moving to Work allows HAWC to operate with flexibility and create programs that are tailored to our local community.
+The Department of Housing Services of Washington County also includes the Housing Authority of Washington County, one of the 3,300 HUD Public Housing Authorities in the country and 22 in the state of Oregon and the Department of Housing Services.
+The housing authority was created on August 4, 1970, by the Washington Board of Commissioners.
+In 2021, it became one of the 87 agencies selected through the Moving to Work Expansion.
+Moving to Work allows the housing authority to operate with flexibility and create programs that are tailored to our local community.

 There are several specialized rental assistance programs.
 For example, the Veterans Affairs Supportive Housing program, with 247 vouchers serves homeless veteran households with rental assistance vouchers, coupled with case management and supportive services provided through the Veterans Administration.
-The Mainstream Vouchers, program assists non-elderly persons with disabilities, HAWC administers 208 vouchers.
+The Mainstream Vouchers, program assists non-elderly persons with disabilities, the Housing Authority administers 208 vouchers.
 Our Shelter Plus Care program provides rental assistance to hard to serve homeless individuals with disabilities, also matching them with care providers to assist in recovery and stabilization.
-Through the CARES Act, HAWC administers 89 Emergency Housing Vouchers.
+Through the CARES Act, the Housing Authority administers 89 Emergency Housing Vouchers.
 We also administer Project-Based Rental Assistance and the Project-Based Voucher program where the Housing Choice Voucher is connected to the unit, instead of the household.